-Assessment of cost inflation adjustments against the section 150A purpose
+Assessment of cost inflation adjustments against the purposes of section 150A

-3.134 Our conclusions are:

-- 3.134.1 the methods used are appropriate for the capital asset and variable manufacturing cost lines to which they have been applied.
-They are based on industry trends in actual cost data and therefore we consider they are practically feasible; and - 3.134.2 the rates used are compiled independently of Fonterra's current year performance and so provide an appropriate notional benchmark to beat.
+- 3.123 Our draft conclusions are: - 3.123.1 the methods used are appropriate for the capital asset and variable manufacturing cost lines to which they have been applied.
+They are based on industry trends in actual cost data and therefore we consider they are practically feasible; and - 3.123.2 the rates used are compiled independently of Fonterra's current year performance and so provide an appropriate notional benchmark to beat.
 Therefore, we consider that the efficiency dimension is met.